Selected Work

 • From Triangulation to Prediction: A Five-Channel Framework for Forecasting Chinese Policy Outcomes

 The triangulation verification method converted into a predictive architecture — signal hierarchy, silence map, contradiction index — applied in proof-of-concept form to the yuan internationalization question.
-Available on SSRN.

 Dollar Architecture and Financial Power